The Draft Tournament Difference

 8AM comes early, especially when you find yourself at the hotel after party

-The team with the fastest time gets to pick the best schedule for the weekend, you definitely want to avoid the 8AM special on Saturday after a night of debauchery prior, so drink up, open your throat and let the beer flow.
+The team with the fastest time gets to pick the best schedule for the weekend.
+You definitely want to avoid the 8AM special on Saturday after a night of debauchery, so drink up, open your throat and let the fun flow.

-The night is nearing the end, the teams are picked, the jerseys dawned, the schedule is set the room is loud and no one wants to leave.
+The night is nearing the end, the teams are picked, the jerseys dawned, the schedule is set, the room is loud and no one wants to leave.
 Everyone now knows everyone else and drinks are flowing into the night.

-If you drank fast you have a good schedule with decent breaks, but if your team was slow, well you get what you get.
-The games are 1 hour long and usually there are 3 lines, so it is not as bad as it sounds.
+If you drank fast you have a good schedule with decent breaks, but if your team was slow, you’ll be waking up early.
+The games are 1 hour long and usually there are 3 lines (9 forwards, 4D and a goalie), so it is not as bad as it sounds.
 The team that gels the fastest is usually the team that will go far on Sunday.

 Anyone in their right mind would be hesitant to do something like this and I don’t blame you, so send them this link and they too can get on the crazy train.

 An undefeated team can lose both games on Sunday and get nothing.
 Going home as B champs somehow is more satisfying than becoming the A runner ups, for the 5th time.
 It is not a sprint, it is a marathon.
-Of course everyone wants to win the A, but it is not about winning, it is about having a hell of a time, meeting new friends and forming lasting connections.
+Of course everyone wants to win the A, but it is not about winning, it is about having a hell of a time, meeting new friends, and forming lifelong connections.

-It is a bit sad to leave all this fun behind, but the next draft tournament is just around the corner, and chances are you now know half the players coming.
-You make your way home to be greeted with a flurry of Facebook friend requests and a few days later Facebook blows up with all the high res pictures of the weekend’s activities.
+It is a bit sad to leave all this fun behind, but the next Draft Tournament is just around the corner.
+Chances are you now know half the players coming.
+You make your way home to be greeted with a flurry of Facebook friend requests, and a few days later Facebook blows up with all the pictures of the weekend’s activities.

-Now, imagine for a minute, telling your buddies you are going to fly, drive to Vegas, Nashville, Toronto, Canmore, Seattle, Calgary, Vancouver, Jasper or Phoenix to play 5 games of hockey with a bunch of people you don’t know, next weekend.
-Sounds absolutely crazy, right?
-Anyone in their right mind would be hesitant to do something like this and I don’t blame you, so send them this post and they too can get on the crazy train.
+Now, imagine for a minute, telling your buddies you are going to head to Boston, Chicago, Vegas, Nashville, Toronto, Canmore, Seattle, Calgary, Vancouver, Jasper or Phoenix to play 5 games of hockey with a bunch of people you don’t know, next weekend.

 See you soon.